Jessica “Red” Bays

 Thomas Laitinen is a native of Ishpeming, Michigan.
 After serving in the armed forces for a number tours, Tom began working the renaissance festival game nationally for many years.
 A graduate of Northern Michigan University, Tom excelled in stage combat and remains a certified Advanced Actor Combatant.

-John has appeared on stage with Upper Peninsula Shakespeare Festival in Macbeth (2015) as The Porter/Witch, The Taming of the Shrew (2016) as Hortensio, Frankenstein (2016) as Alphonse Frankenstein, The Doctor/Dancer in A Streetcar Named Desire (2017) by Tennessee Williams, and as Titus in Titus Andronicus (2017) by William Shakespeare.
+John has appeared on stage with Upper Peninsula Shakespeare Festival in Macbeth (2015) as The Porter/Witch, The Taming of the Shrew (2016) as Hortensio, Frankenstein (2016) as Alphonse Frankenstein, The Doctor/Dancer in A Streetcar Named Desire (2017) by Tennessee Williams, as Titus in Titus Andronicus (2017) by William Shakespeare and as Sorin in Upper Peninsula Shakespeare Festival’s 2019 staged reading of Anton Chekhov’s The Seagull.

 John is an computer science instructor at Northern Michigan University and has an adorable puppy named Maija.